 Today, 11th November 2014, seems a good day to reflect on a complicated type of memorial: war memorial stained glass.
 After the Armistice in 1918 the windows paid for and installed in churches and cathedrals by families, communities, schools and regiments no doubt gave consolation and a sense of pride at the sacrifice of those whom the glass commemorated, and at having done something fitting.
 I’m not sure they are quite so comforting today.
 Here’s why.

 The parish church of St Peter and St Paul, at Clare in Suffolk, is stately and light: most of the windows are clear glass.
 Some heraldic panels and other fragments in the East window are all that remain of the medieval glass, most of which was smashed by the Puritan iconoclast, William Dowsing, in 1643.
 But there is heraldic glass, too, in the tracery of a window in the North aisle, and indeed these heraldic signatures may offer a clue to the donor: alongside shields representing the diocese of St Edmundsbury and Ipswich, those of an early Earl of Norfolk buried in the Abbey of Bury St Edmund, and the arms of England itself, one of the shields displays the arms of the Haberdashers’ Company.
 No hint of the donor is given where you’d normally expect to find it: in the inscription at the bottom.
-Instead, the window, by FC Eden (1864-1944), has an austere, academic Latin dedication:
+Instead the window, by the distinguished stained glass artist FC Eden (1864-1944), has an austere, academic Latin dedication:

 In honore[m] pretiosissimi Sanguinis D[o]m[ini] N[ost]ri Je[s]u Chr[isti] et in piam memoriam eorum qui vitam pro patria obtulerunt.